m-a-r-o-u/sim-api-wrapper/README.md

 Consult the dedicated guide for a full list of commands and output formats.

-## What is `sim-app`?
+## What is `sim-apps`?

-`sim-app` bundles higher-level automation workflows on top of the raw API client so you can turn common tasks into repeatable scripts.
+`sim-apps` bundles higher-level automation workflows on top of the raw API client so you can turn common tasks into repeatable scripts.
 Three helpers are available out of the box:

 - `all-user-emails` merges AI compute and MCML groups into a single email distribution list,